allegro/vaas/docs/documentation/protocol.md

 ```

 The PROPER_PROTOCOL_REDIRECT is called in RECV tag for default.
-After the tag generate the synth (redirect code) we need to call the functions for simply add:
+After the tag generate the synth (redirect code) we need to call it.
+To do that simply add:
 ```
 call protocol_redirect;
 ```
 in proper place.

-For example after selecting the backend:
+For example, after selecting the backend:

 ```
 sub vcl_recv {